npmhub/npmhub.org/README.md

 > Find out what npm modules the cool kids are using.

-This is the website for npm-hub, a browser extension for Chrome, Safari, and Firefox that helps you discover new npm modules while browsing github.com.
+This is the website source for [npm-hub](http://npm-hub.zeke.xxx), a browser extension for Chrome, Safari, and Firefox that helps you discover new npm modules while browsing github.com.

 ## Running it